fluidtrends/carmel/whitepaper/company/README.md

 **Andrei Lazurca, Product Manager & Co-founder**
 <img align="left" style="margin: 20px" width="60" src="https://raw.githubusercontent.com/fluidtrends/carmel/master/assets/andrei.png">

 Andrei is a technology professional, being involved in creating software products for the past five years.
 He held different roles, from testing, leading and managing teams, to product development.
 Previously co-founded a hardware startup and was involved in the development of the MVP, including Customer Discovery, Hardware Research and even Microprocessor Programming.
 He believes in building products that serve real human needs.
-Andrei graduated in 2014 from Technical University of Cluj-Napoca with a Bachelor of Applied Science Degree in Applied Electronics and lives in Cluj, Romania with his wife and their two young children.
+Andrei graduated in 2014 from Technical University of Cluj with a Bachelor of Applied Science Degree in Applied Electronics and lives in Cluj, Romania with his wife and their two young children.

 **Andi Coman, Product Developer & Co-founder**
 <img align="left" style="margin: 20px" width="60" src="https://raw.githubusercontent.com/fluidtrends/carmel/master/assets/andi.png">

+Andi is a young, enthusiastic full-stack developer with a passion for front-end development.
+He began his career three years ago in a startup and loves the startup life.
+Some of the previous projects he worked on are include a product for McDonalds, a video-based survey app and an open source React component toolkit.
+React is his main strength but he loves learning new technologies.
+Andi is a people person, loves helping others and wants to become a professional clown.
+Or a teacher.
+Or both.
+He graduated in 2016 from Babes Bolyai University in Cluj with a Bachelor in Computer Science.
+He also lives in Cluj, Romania.
+No wife or kids (yet).